-John Boorman's great piece of cinema, 'The Emerald Forest portrayed the magnificence of Amazonas.
-Made 35 years ago it warned us that the forest was rapidly disappearing.
+John Boorman's great piece of cinema, "The Emerald Forest" portrayed the magnificence of Amazonas.
+Made 38 years ago it warned us that the forest was rapidly disappearing.
 Boorman was the David Attenborough of his time.
-He wasn't listened to by enough people.
+(Some of his crew were so taken by the life of the forest and tribal life they opted to stay when the filming was over-many of them had taken local mistresses and two of them said they had fallen in love with Indian women!)
+The film was certainly noticed-shimmering photography saw to that-but the impact on politics was practically zero.